 4th June: Privacy, security, and safeguarding (online discussion)

-Register to access Zoom details for our session on Thursday 4th June at 11am, discussing how we can help people to understand and learn about online privacy and security.
-We will also be exploring the safeguarding arrangements needed when providing remote digital skills support.
-The session will include plenty of time for our regular weekly Q&A on supporting people’s digital skills during the pandemic.
+On Thursday 4th June at 11am we discussed how we can help people to understand and learn about online privacy and security.
+Watch a video recording of the privacy, security and safeguarding session below.
+We also explored the safeguarding arrangements needed when providing remote digital skills support.

 28th May: The 2020 Consumer Digital Index (online discussion)